 In 2010, Kannan returned to academia to complete a master’s degree in international human rights law at the University of Oxford, where his dissertation explored the role of new media in conflict.
 Shortly after, he was invited by Cornell University’s Department of Asian Studies to serve as a visiting professor, teaching a course on media representations of the Sri Lankan conflict.

-From 2013 to 2019, Kannan served as a director at Stateless Media, a US-based start-up.
-Alongside award-winning journalist Peter Savodnik, and Oscar-nominated filmmaker Ed Perkins, he helped reshape the media landscape with the “shortreal”—a 10-minute film format that combined the depth of print journalism with the cinematic power of documentary filmmaking.
-Their innovative approach was widely praised, with American Journalism Review calling it ‘Pushing the Boundaries of Storytelling Through the Shortreal’ and TechCrunch highlighting how Stateless Media’s work revolutionized online documentaries.
+From 2013 to 2019, Kannan served as a director at Stateless Media, where he helped pioneer the “shortreal”—a 10-minute film format blending print journalism with documentary filmmaking.
+His work during this time helped reshape the digital documentary landscape, with American Journalism Review calling it ‘Pushing the Boundaries of Storytelling Through the Shortreal’ and TechCrunch highlighting how Stateless Media’s work revolutionized online documentaries.
 Their clients included diverse platforms like AJ+, The New Yorker, The Guardian, Upworthy, Snapchat, Engadget, TechCrunch, AOL Originals, and Condé Nast.

 Kannan Arunasalam is an award winning British–Sri Lankan documentary filmmaker.
 Kannan’s films have screened at international film festivals and art museums, most recently his British solo exhibition at The Tetley, United Kingdom (2019).
 His work has appeared in Guardian Films, The New Yorker, AOL Originals, and broadcast on BBC and Al Jazeera English.